Gardens of Somerset

 Castle Hotel, Taunton

-- Day one** We launch the tour with a morning visit to Broadleigh Gardens Bulbs, a family run business, with an attractive display garden, which has been propagating small bulbs for mail-order retail for over 40 years.
+- Day two** We launch the tour with a morning visit to Broadleigh Gardens Bulbs, a family run business, with an attractive display garden, which has been propagating small bulbs for mail-order retail for over 40 years.
 As well as a full range of cyclamen, snowdrops, S.African bulbs and woodlanders, they hold the National Collection of Alec Gray hybrids – miniature daffodils and have a historic collection of unusual daffodil varieties and species.
 There will be the opportunity to purchase some top quality bulbs here as a lasting souvenir of this superb trip.
 Next we stop for lunch at The Chapel before heading to the private gardens of Batcombe House designed by owner, Libby Russell.

-- Day two We explore Kilver Court, featured on BBC Gardeners World, created by Roger Saul – founder of Mulberry fashion house and a renowned amateur gardener and plantsman.
+- Day three We explore Kilver Court, featured on BBC Gardeners World, created by Roger Saul – founder of Mulberry fashion house and a renowned amateur gardener and plantsman.
 Roger will meet our group for an introductory talk about his passion for these gardens, before we plunge into over three acres of quirky design and plant-rich borders.
 We then head to England’s smallest Cathedral city to visit the gardens of the Bishops Palace in Wells, where time will be allowed for individual exploration and lunch.
 We have a real gardener’s treat for you with our visit to Yeo Valley’s organic gardens, which cover an area of some 6.5 acres with a vast array of edible plants.
 Here, we’ll hear from legendary head gardener Andi Strachan, formerly of Garden Organic, who’ll share her insight into successful growing the natural way

-- Day three We dive into the historic side of Somerset, first stop being plantswoman Margery Fish’s iconic cottage garden at East Lambrook Manor – a colour-rich and romantic space that will delight.
+- Day four We dive into the historic side of Somerset, first stop being plantswoman Margery Fish’s iconic cottage garden at East Lambrook Manor – a colour-rich and romantic space that will delight.
 Travelling on to the National Trust’s historic Tintinhull Garden, where legendary gardener Penelope Hobhouse, built up its layers of interest through elegant formal borders, alongside a working kitchen garden.
 The late afternoon into evening brings a magical treat of a private exploration of the magnificent gardens at Hestercombe followed by a group reception and three- course dinner (with wine) in the manor’s great Hall.
 Discover the story of the garden, created by influential plantswoman Gertude Jekyll and leading Edwardian architect Sir Edwin Lutyens, on this evening to remember!

-- Day four Our final day starts at the National Trust treasure, Lytes Cary, an intimate manor house with Arts and Crafts-style garden.
+- Day five Our final day starts at the National Trust treasure, Lytes Cary, an intimate manor house with Arts and Crafts-style garden.
 We travel on to the renowned Newt, a fabulous Georgian estate with newly established luxury hotel amid exquisite grounds and gardens, which provide vegetables for guests.
 We will enjoy a delicious lunch in the Garden Café, overlooking the walled garden, with time to fully explore the gardens plus the UK’s only Garden Museum and small, on-site food and gift shopping.
 Finally, it’s back to the Castle to enjoy its famous afternoon tea, a fitting West Country farewell

 Kilver Court Gardens